Terms and Conditions

 THE ASSOCIATION FOR CLINICAL BIOCHEMISTRY AND LABORATORY MEDICINE

-1 The Code of Conduct applies to all individual Members of the Association for Clinical Biochemistry and Laboratory Medicine, including Emeritus, Honorary, Fellow, Ordinary, Federation, Retired, Temporarily Retired and Student.
+1 The Code of Conduct applies to all individual members of the Association for Clinical Biochemistry and Laboratory Medicine, including Emeritus, Honorary, Fellow, Member, Federation, Retired, Temporarily Retired and Student.

-2 All Members having signed an application form agree to abide by the constitution and Bye-laws of the Association as currently in place and amended from time to time.
+2 All members having submitted an application and agreed to the conditions associated with the application form, agree to abide by the constitution and Bye-laws of the Association as currently in place and amended from time to time.

 4 Members agree to comply with the Code of Conduct of their employer.